Toggle menu

 What other housing costs can DHP cover?

-If you receive Housing Benefit or Universal Credit already and think that cannot afford the costs related to moving home.
-In a very small number of cases a DHP may be able to help towards some of these costs.
+If you receive Housing Benefit or Universal Credit already , have no or very limited savings , and think that you cannot afford the costs related to moving home, in a very small number of cases a DHP may be able to help towards some of these costs.

-- These are payments that landlords ask you to pay, normally before you move into a property, and can also be called a security deposit.
+- these are payments that landlords ask you to pay, normally before you move into a property, it can also be called a security deposit.
 This can be used by the landlord to cover rent arrears or damage to the property

 - DHP may be awarded to help towards the cost of moving your household belongings to your new property

-Strict qualifying criteria are applied when considering a DHP for these reasons, and you must have exhausted all other means of obtaining funding, so please do not assume that you will qualify for any of these or borrow money for these on the assumption that the council will pay these .
+Strict qualifying criteria are applied when considering a DHP for these reasons, you must have exhausted all other means to obtain funding, please do not assume that you will qualify or borrow money on the assumption that the council will pay these costs.

-In addition, rent in advance and deposits would not be allowed for registered social landlord or housing association properties and further details can be found in the following section.
+In addition, rent in advance and deposits would not be allowed for registered social landlords or housing association properties , or for properties owned by large private landlords .

 DHP cannot cover council tax or ineligible service charges such as any of the following examples